Alluxio/alluxio/docs/index.md

 # Current Features

-* **Java-like File API**: Tachyon's native API is similar to that of the java.io.File class, providing InputStream and OutputStream interfaces and efficient support for memory-mapped I/O. We recommend using this API to get the best performance from Tachyon
+* **Java-like File API**: Tachyon's native API is similar to that of the ``java.io.File`` class, providing InputStream and OutputStream interfaces and efficient support for memory-mapped I/O. We recommend using this API to get the best performance from Tachyon.

 * **Compatibility**: Tachyon implements the Hadoop FileSystem interface.
 Therefore, Hadoop MapReduce and Spark can run with Tachyon without modification.
 However, close integration is required to fully